franciscoxavier04/pm-BIM/docs/release-notes/16-0-0/README.md

 ## Option to select favorite project tab as default in project quick search

 When selecting the **Favorites** tab in the Projects dropdown, OpenProject now remembers this preference and shows it by default the next time the dropdown is opened.
-This personal setting remains active until the user switches back to **All**.
-It’s a small usability improvement that saves time for users who frequently work with favorite projects.
+It is a personal setting that remains active until the user switches back to **All**.
+This small usability improvement saves time for users who frequently work with favorite projects.

 ## Important technical changes